rvnminers-A-and-N/RVN-Forks-Multi-QT-Tool/README.md

 ### Edit with appropriate tweaks first!
 From there, run the qt-installer, then qt-run!!!

-# The tool currently is just windows batch script based and revolves around two modules; the qt-installer and the qt-run modules!
-There are plans to release Linux/MacOS/RPi versions very soon!
-Also plans for an eventual non-CMD based, GUI experience, all of which will be contained to one window with multiple tabs for each coin; at least this is the first vision!

-### Feel free to reach out for support at our discord server!
+## Feel free to reach out for support at our discord server!
 	https://discord.gg/BGVNaKfkBP

 ## Donation addresses: